 - Mount position = position de montée

-- Scarf hold = kesa gatame (j.k.
-But yes they use the Japanese / Judo terms at times, just like most gyms)
+- Scarf hold = kesa gatame (j.k., this is Japanese.
+But yes, they use the Japanese / Judo terms at times, just like most gyms)

 That said, if you only speak English, you’ll have no problem training if you have a little experience.
-I don’t really understand Creole that well, but I get the gist from words I catch and then physical demonstrations and context.
+I don’t really understand Creole other than the easy French words, but I get the gist from those and then from physical demonstrations and context.

 Who is Tawfiq Jaunbocus?